 You need to keep a copy of your tax returns forever, in case you need to prove you filed.

 As far as the supporting documents for tax returns, typically, you want to keep them for at least three years after the tax return is filed.
 That’s because the IRS typically can go back three years to audit returns.

-For example, I’ve owned my house for 17 years.
+For example, I’ve owned my house since 2001.
 When I sell it, if I have a big profit, I might have to pay taxes on part of the gain.
 To reduce my taxes, I’ll need to show the money I’ve put into the house.
 So, I’ve kept all the receipts for improvements, some dating back to the first year I owned the house.

 If you underreport your income by 25%, the statute of limitations is doubled to six years.
 If you filed a fraudulent return, the IRS can go back to the days the dinosaurs roamed the Earth.